-It’s also a multiplayer so it can work across all Chromebook devices that share an internet connection; hence, you can get together a bunch of friends who can all play regardless of whether they have a chromebook, a tablet, or a smartphone.
+It’s also multiplayer so it can work across all Chromebook devices that share an internet connection; hence, you can get together a bunch of friends who can all play regardless of whether they have a Chromebook, a tablet, or a smartphone.

 You may remember Agar.io if you’ve ever watched House of Cards Season 4.
 It’s a game that allows you to play as a dot with millions of players online and you travel around eating other dots smaller than yourself and avoiding the ones that are bigger; a bit like the politics in House of Cards.

 Quake is one of the best 3D first-person shooter titles ever and now it’s available for gaming on a Chromebook.
 Though this is a fan-made version for Chrome OS it delivers the goods and will have you reliving your old PC and console gaming days.

 Alto’s Odyssey is the kind of minimalist experience that you come across once every few years with Chromebook gaming.
 It’s meant to give you the best infinite experience without too much complication.
 You can just cruise down the slopes of a never-ending mountain while the sun rises and sets and hot air balloons fly in the distance while it rains and snows.

 This one is a must-play as soon as you get your Chromebook!